utkarshp1161/Neu_sde/README.md

 analysis(directory)

 # ACKNOWLEGDEMENT
-We used: [Dietrich et al.](https://arxiv.org/abs/2106.09004) as a reference for my work
+We used: [Dietrich et al.](https://arxiv.org/abs/2106.09004) as a reference for our work